 On July 12, 1918, William Wood transferred 25 Commonwealth to his son, William Madison Wood, Jr. He and his wife, Edith Margaret Goldsborough (Robinson) Wood, made it their home.

 William Wood, Jr., was a vice president of the American Woolen Company until November of 1919, when he resigned to go into business for himself.
 He subsequently formed the firm of Edington & Co., wool merchants.

 Before occupying the house, the Woods undertook major remodeling, including adding a rear ell, adding a story at the rear of the house, and installing an elevator.
 The remodeling was designed by architect William Chester Chase.
-A partial set of plans for the remodeling is included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN C-59).
+A partial set of plans for the remodeling is included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN C-59).